INFURA/versus/README.md

-# versus
+# Versus

-versus takes a stream of requests and runs them against N endpoints simultaneously, comparing the output and timing.
+Versus takes a stream of requests and runs them against N endpoints simultaneously, comparing the output and timing.

+## Design